Confirmed Speakers

 Karen Conway

-Past Chair and HCSA Honorary Member
+Past Chair of AHRMM, HCSA Honorary Member and CEO of ValueWorks

 Karen Conway advances the role of supply chain to achieve a value-based healthcare system that optimizes the cost and quality of care, while improving both equity and sustainability in care delivery.
 She applies her knowledge of supply chain operations and systems thinking to align data and processes to improve health outcomes and the performance of organizations upon which an effective healthcare system depends.
 In 2020, Conway provided closing remarks for a G20 Summit pre-event on leadership to achieve sustainability in the health sector; she has also led the supply chain curricula at recent summits on health system recovery, health equity and ESG.